danieltsoukup/reinforcement_learning/README.md

 The following environments are implemented.

+### 2D Maze

+Implemented under `Maze2D`, the agent navigates a maze with blocked cells (stepping up, down, left or right) starting at one corner (0, 0) and aiming to find the terminal state at (height-1, width-1) in the shortest amount of time.
+Reaching a non-terminal state is reward by -1 (terminal reward is 1).

 ### Line World

 Implemented under `LineWorld`, a linear state space with left/right steps as actions for each state.
-The only reward comes at reaching the right endpoint.
-Good for debugging learning policies.
+Stepping into non-terminal states are negatively rewarded so the aim is to find the terminal state at one end-point in the shortest amount of time.

 ### Queue Access Control